chihacknight/chihacknight.org/_posts/blog/2015-10-08-311-is-back-in-the-spotlight-after-3-years.md

 ### About the author
 Steven Vance is a web developer and transportation planner who writes for [Streetsblog Chicago](http://chi.streetsblog.org/).

-This was originally posted on [Steven Can Plan](http://www.stevencanplan.com/2015/10/311-is-back-in-the-spotlight/).
+This was originally posted on [Steven Can Plan](http://www.stevencanplan.com/2015/10/311-is-back-in-the-spotlight/) on Oct 7, 2015.